hallamaria1997/02476_mlops/reports/README.md

 >
 > Answer length: 50-100 words.
 >
-> Answer: We followed the implementation of isort and flake8 quality/format.
+> Answer: We followed the isort and flake8 quality/format styling.
+We also improved our code by typing it to make it easier to read.
 Following coding standards in larger projects is important to make sure that all coders are following the same guideline, this ensures the maintenance of readability and consistency in the project.
 This is also important for the reproducibility of the code and can make it easier to debug and detect errors for someone that didn't write the code.

 ## Version control